Where White House touts a boom, most economists see a blip

 Most also say the Fed’s continuing interest rate hikes, combined with the trade conflicts Trump has sparked with most of America’s trading partners, could also limit growth.

-“Economists are incredibly hopeful that the White House is right,” said Carl Tannebaum, chief economist of Northern Trust said.
+“Economists are incredibly hopeful that the White House is right,” said Carl Tannenbaum, chief economist of Northern Trust.
 “Unfortunately, most economic analysis and past historical patterns suggest that we’re in the middle of a sugar rush that will wear off.”

 Economists have generally forecast that the pace of annual economic growth will slip to about 2.5 percent in 2019 and then less in the subsequent years.